A total of 98 men will qualify to the 2020 Olympic Games in Tokyo, Japan either individually or as a member of a team.

 * Since Japan qualified a full team to the Olympic Games, the host country berth was reallocated to the next highest-ranked all-around athlete based on qualifications at world championships in 2019.

-**Based on countries eligible for the tripartite invitation that competed at world championships this year, the tripartite invitation will be awarded to a gymnast from Albania, Kuwait, Monaco, or Syria.
+**Countries eligible for the tripartite invitation that competed at world championships in 2019 included Albania, Kuwait, Monaco, and Syria.